informalsystems/hermes/docs/architecture/adr-006-hermes-v0.2-usecases.md

 ### Command Output

-By default, we will provide human-readable output, i.e., pretty printing.
+By default, the command will provide human-readable output, i.e., pretty printing.
 In practice, the final result of a Hermes command is captured in an [Output][output] structure that has support for JSON serialization.
 To enable JSON, we add a configuration parameter `log_json`.
 The global section